pudly/schmopera-hugo/content/articles/in-rehearsal-with-the-coc-ensemble-studio-part-1.md

 +++
-author = "Jenna Simeonov"
+author = ["authors/jenna.md"]
 categories = "Interview"
-companies = ["Canadian Opera Company Ensemble Studio","Canadian Opera Company"] date = "2015-04-28T22:15:00-04:00"
+date = "2015-04-28T22:15:00-04:00"
 lastmod = "2015-04-28T22:15:00-04:00"
-people = ["Aviva Fortunata","Charlotte Burrage","Andrew Haji","Clarence Frazer","Cameron McPhail","Claire de Sévigné","Owen McCausland","Gordon Bintner"]
 primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1545409169/media/webhook-uploads/1430273532268/IMG_2302.jpg.jpg"
 publishDate = "2014-01-03T09:15:00-05:00"
+related_articles = []
+related_companies = ["scene/companies/canadian-opera-company-ensemble-studio.md","scene/companies/canadian-opera-company.md"]
+related_people = ["scene/people/aviva-fortunata.md","scene/people/charlotte-burrage.md","scene/people/andrew-haji.md","scene/people/clarence-frazer.md","scene/people/cameron-mcphail.md","scene/people/scene/claire-de-sevigne.md","scene/people/owen-mccausland.md","scene/people/gordon-bintner.md"]
 short_description = "In one week from today, the young artists of the Canadian Opera Company will grace the stage of the Four Seasons Centre as they present their unique performance of Mozart&#039;s Così fan tutte.
 The Ensemble Studio has been putting in some serious time to get this show on its feet, and I was lucky enough to get a few moments to talk with the cast. " slug = "in-rehearsal-with-the-coc-ensemble-studio-part-1" title = "In rehearsal with the COC Ensemble Studio: part 1"